What is the Online MPH in Epidemiology?

 Read more about the online MPH in Epidemiology curriculum on the Drexel University Online website.

-MPH Practical Experience
+MPH Applied Practical Experience

-Learn more about practical experience
+Learn more about the Applied Practical Experience

-Integrative Learning Experience
+Integrative Learning Experience for MPH Students

-Learn more about the integrative learning experience
+Learn more about the Integrative Learning Experience

 A career in epidemiology often involves data collection, analyses, and interpretation to inform policy and practice.
 Epidemiology graduates may also manage health research studies that lead to the changes in decision making in public health, or they may pursue doctoral training in epidemiology.